 - 1 block tofu, firm or extra firm

-- 1 tbsp cracked black pepper (more to taste)
+- 1 tbsp cracked black pepper (to taste)

 - sprinkle garlic powder

 - sprinkle sea salt

-- 1 tbsp olive oil (skip if oil-free)
+- 1 tablespoon olive oil (skip if oil-free)

 - 1-2 tablespoons sriracha sauce

 Buckwheat Stir Fry or use brown or white rice, quinoa, couscous

 - 1 cup buckwheat groats, cooked as per package directions